yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

           "some text &lt;a&gt;"             :: HTML
 </code>

-That was the first very minimal example, and we already verified Yesod protect us from many common errors in other paradigms.
-I am looking at you PHP!

 Yesod is not only fast, it helps us to remain secure.
+It protects us from many common errors in other paradigms.
+Yes, I am looking at you PHP!

 ### Cleaning up

-This first example was nice, but for simplicity reason we didn't used best practices.
+Even this very minimal example should be enhanced.
+We will clean up many details:

+- Use %html5 boilerplate
+- Use a general %css (cleaner than the empty by default)
-First we will separate the handler code into different files.
+- Dispatch handler code into different files
-After that we will use `Data.Text` instead of `String`.
+- Use `Data.Text` instead of `String`
-Finally we'll use a template file to better separate our view.
+- Put our "views"[^explainviewwidget] inside the `template` directory

+[^explainviewwidget]: By view I mean yesod widget's hamlet, lucius and julius files.

-### %html5 boilerplate and a better CSS
+#### %html5 boilerplate and a better %css

 Copy the boilerplate template to the default template.
 If you take a look at them, the format is not %html but hamlet.